nemozny/ibgateway-raspberry-64/README.md

 Where should IB Gateway 10.23 be installed?

 ```
-while passing the folder with your Oracle JDK as the "app_java_home" parameter.
+...while passing your Oracle JDK folder as the "app_java_home" parameter.

 You might need to change "sh" to "bash", based on your circumstances.